ChrisVee/dmSurfer/README.md

 It helps you write personalized messages 2x faster to connect with Recruiters on LinkedIn.

-You can add my Chrome Extension here:
+You can try my Chrome Extension for free here:

 https://chrome.google.com/webstore/detail/dm-surfer/knelokjhnnidbejpnappnkjegemmgncn/related?hl=en&authuser=0